IqtedarU/Crypto-News-ETL/README.md

   - See how long news reaction(if any) stay in the market and for how long
   - See how variations of the same news from different sources affect sentiment and markets
   - Use more Sources
+  - Use Finbert or other libraries and compare sentiments